MEET OUR TEAM

 Elyse Fuerst (she/her) is a New York State Licensed Master Social Worker (LMSW) who works with children, adolescents, and adults navigating a variety of concerns, including depression, anxiety, life transitions, perfectionism, relationship challenges, self-esteem, stress, and coping skills.

 Elyse’s approach to therapy is warm, person-centered, and rooted in the belief that healing happens through connection and trust.
-She draws from a range of evidence-based modalities including Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Solution-Focused Brief Therapy (SFBT), Strengths-Based and Trauma-Informed practices, as well as Ecological Systems Theory and mindfulness-based techniques.
+She draws from a range of evidence-based modalities including Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Solution-Focused Brief Therapy (SFBT), strengths-based and trauma-informed practices, as well as Ecological Systems Theory and mindfulness-based techniques.

 Elyse strives to offer a calm, supportive space where clients can explore life’s challenges with honesty and care while staying grounded in their strengths and working toward meaningful change.